DD2480-Group-4/lab2/README.md

 * README.md

 ### Prideful Remark
 The history is built with a SQLite database with multiple tables and an accompanying data access object (DAO).
-The database can handle the edge cases of a commit being part of two different pushes without duplicating the commit entry.
+The DAO makes sure each sender and author is only added once to the database.
+The database can also handle the edge cases of a commit being part of two different pushes without duplicating the commit entry.

 ![Database relations](Assets/database.png)